 2. Shopify has payment gateway lock-in

 To protect its commission-based model, Shopify introduced a payment gateway service.
 In my opinion, this is a bad practice for today’s eCommerce industry.
 A good procedure should not be the monopoly of one authority.
-One-choice option never does good to the community since it limits innovation, encourages exploitation.
+One-choice option never does good for the community since it limits innovation, and encourages exploitation.

 Borrowed from Stripe, this gateway service is provided, not controlled by Shopify.
 That’s why it causes many problems for SMEs in withdrawing their monthly revenue.
-Try the search term ‘shopify holding my payment’ and you will find why people turning their backs to Shopify’s e-commerce ecosystem.
+Try the search term ‘Shopify holding my payment’ and you will find why people turning their backs on Shopify’s e-commerce ecosystem.